danscan/danscan.xyz/src/content/blog/what-is-passes.md

 });
 ```

-In this case, if the user accepts this request, future requests to the topic `com.myapp.topic1` will be redirected to `https://myapp.com/request` by the user's Pass Provider.
+In this case, if the user accepts this request, future requests to the topic `com.myapp.topic1` may be redirected to `https://myapp.com/request` by the user's Pass Provider.

 ### Requests with default providers